Euramsia/personal-website/content/post/igem/index.md

 ---
 title: "Student research competition - iGEM 2019"
-subtitle: "Where my team and Ime worked on saving the bees and learned how to do research"
+subtitle: "Where my team and I worked on saving the bees and learned how to do research"

 # Summary for listings and search engines
-summary: "Where my team and me worked on saving the bees and learned how to do research"
+summary: "Where my team and I worked on saving the bees and learned how to do research"

 # Link this post with a project
 projects: [beeosensor]

 # Date published
-date: "2020-12-13T00:00:00Z"
+date: "2020-02-02T00:00:00Z"

 # Date updated
-lastmod: "2020-12-13T00:00:00Z"
+lastmod: "2020-01-08T00:00:00Z"

 # Is this an unpublished draft?
 draft: false